bamf2048/pi_retrogaming/console.md

 ## Dreamcast Two-ways

 **Dreamcast support is not installed by default** but there are two emulators you're able to install: **Redream** (standalone program) and **Flycast** (Retroarch core).
 Some games play better with either one of these so we can install both and you can set which emulator to run using the launch menu.
-Personally I think Redream is much better but you lose the ease of use of Retrocore ().
+Personally I think Redream is much better but you lose the ease of use of Retroarch.

 Better in Redream, crappy in Flycast: